8.18. Images and ndarrays

-Together they let you snap a frame, hand it off to numpy for some custom processing, and put the result back into an image you can display, save, or feed back into the rest of OpenMV.
+Together they let an application snap a frame, hand it to numpy for a custom transform, then put the result back into an image to display, save, or feed back into the rest of the image library.

-The dtype argument controls how each pixel is mapped:
+The dtype argument controls how each 8-bit pixel value v is mapped:

 dtype